fhiso/sources-and-citations/citation-elements.md

 *    and a French translation, "`La généalogie des Comnènes`", tagged with the language code `fr`.
 {/}

+{.example} *Translation sets* are not restricted to situations where translation is not involved.
+They are also used where transliteration or other localisation may be needed.
+An author' name is rarely translated in usual sense, but may be transliterated.
+Andalusian historian <span dir="rtl">صاعد الأندلسي</span> might be translitered "Ṣā‘id al-Andalusī" in the Latin script.
+These two values would still belong in a *translation set* despite not being translations.
+They would be tagged `ar` and `ar-Latn`, meaning the Arabic language in its default script and in the Latin script, respectively.
+An author's names may also be respelled to conform to the spelling and grammar rules of the reader's language.
+An Englishman named Richard may be rendered "Rikardo" or "Rićardo" in Esperanto: the change of the "c" to a "k" or a "ć" being to conform to Esperanto orthography, while the final "o" marks it as a noun.
+The respelling would be tagged `eo`, the language code for Esperanto.

 {.note} Frequently *translation sets* will contain only a single *string*.
 Although the *language tags* is *required*, it need not be